eidoom/GaltonBoard/README.md

 There are LEDs with resistors in line to produce light and photo diodes and resistors to produce a pulse when the balls drop past the holes which the Psoc registers via interrupts.
 This was developed by [Andrew Hunter](https://www.dur.ac.uk/directory/profile/?id=1730), electrical engineering technician at the Department of Physics, Durham University.

+## Installation

+* Install desktop files so the simulation can be accessed by the application menu and from the desktop by running the `install-sim.sh`.
+* Similarly, `install-server.sh` installs desktop files for the server scripts.
+* Undo by running the `uninstall-*.sh` scripts.

 ## Simulation dependancies

 * Python 3